afumchris/aws-bootcamp-cruddur-2023/journal/week4.md

  [This commits](https://github.com/afumchris/aws-bootcamp-cruddur-2023/commit/ff938a80c2a9b3dd2ea86ba568985939729a320b) include changes to various scripts and SQL files.
 To make the script executable, run `chmod u+x <PATH_OF_SCRIPT>`.
 Here is a brief overview of the changes and their functionalities:

-   - `db-connect`: Added a script to establish a connection to the PostgreSQL database.
-Determines the appropriate connection URL based on the environment (prod or local).Executes the psql command to establish the connection.
+   - `db-connect`: Establishes a connection to the PostgreSQL database by dynamically determining the suitable connection URL according to the environment (production or local).
+Executes the psql command to successfully establish the connection.
-   - `db-create`: Added a script to create a new PostgreSQL database named `cruddur`.
-Uses the connection URL to connect to the PostgreSQL server.
-Executes the SQL command `create database cruddur` to create the database.
+   - `db-create`: Incorporates the creation of a new PostgreSQL database named `cruddur`.
+Utilizes the connection URL to establish a connection with the PostgreSQL server.
+Executes the SQL command `create database cruddur` to effectively create the desired database.
-   - `db-drop`: Added a script to drop the PostgreSQL database named `cruddur`.
-Uses the connection URL to connect to the PostgreSQL server.
-Executes the SQL command `drop database cruddur` to drop the database.
+   - `db-drop`:  Facilitates the dropping of the PostgreSQL database named `cruddur`.
+Utilizes the connection URL to establish a connection with the PostgreSQL server.
+Executes the SQL command `drop database cruddur` to successfully remove the specified database..
-   - `db-schema-load`: Added a script to load the database schema from the file `db/schema.sql`.
-Determines the appropriate connection URL based on the environment.
-Uses the `psql` command to execute the SQL script and load the schema.
+   - `db-schema-load`: Load the database schema from the file `db/schema.sql`.
+Determines the suitable connection URL based on the current environment.
+Utilizes the `psql` command to execute the SQL script and effectively load the schema into the database.
-   - `db-seed`: Added a script to seed the PostgreSQL database with initial data from `db/seed.sql`.
-Connects to the PostgreSQL server using the provided connection URL.
-Executes the SQL script to insert data into the users and activities tables.
+   - `db-seed`: Seeds the PostgreSQL database with initial data sourced from `db/seed.sql`.
+Establishes a connection to the PostgreSQL server using the provided connection URL.
+Executes the SQL script to insert data into the users and activities tables, effectively populating the database with the necessary information.
-   - `db-sessions`: Added a script to retrieve information about active sessions in the PostgreSQL database.
-Determines the appropriate connection URL based on the environment.
-Executes the SQL command to query the pg_stat_activity view and fetch session information.
+   - `db-sessions`: Retrieves information regarding active sessions within the PostgreSQL database.
+Dynamically determines the suitable connection URL based on the current environment.
+Executes the SQL command to query the pg_stat_activity view and fetches relevant session information.
-   - `db-setup`: Added a script to set up the PostgreSQL database by executing a series of scripts in the correct order.
-Sources the `db-drop`, `db-create`, `db-schema-load`, and `db-seed` scripts using the source command.
+   - `db-setup`: Sets up the PostgreSQL database by executing a sequence of scripts in the correct order.
+Sources the `db-drop`, `db-create`, `db-schema-load`, and `db-seed` scripts using the source command to ensure proper execution and ordering of the scripts.
-   - `db/schema.sql`: Modified the SQL schema file to define the structure of the users and activities tables.
-Added columns for UUID, display name, handle, cognito user ID, timestamps, and other relevant fields.
+   - `db/schema.sql`: Defines the structure of the users and activities tables.
+Adds columns for UUID, display name, handle, cognito user ID, timestamps, and other relevant fields.
-   - `db/seed.sql`: Modified the SQL seed data file to insert initial data into the users and activities tables.
-Includes records for users with display names, handles, and mock Cognito user IDs.Includes an example activity record with a message and expiration timestamp.
+   - `db/seed.sql`: Populates the users and activities tables with initial data.
+Inserts records into the users table containing display names, handles, and mock Cognito user IDs.
+Additionally, includes an example activity record in the activities table, consisting of a message and expiration timestamp.

 Run `docker compose up` and the following commands `./bin/db-create`, `./bin/db-schema-load`, `./bin/db-seed` and `./bin/db-connect` to connect to the local database.